 First released all the way back in 1989, Microsoft SQL is a relational database platform that lets you store and analyze data in a structured way.
 It’s Microsoft’s answer to open source relational databases like MySQL and competing commercial SQL platforms from companies like Oracle.

 As a popular relational database platform, Microsoft SQL is commonly used to store a variety of mission-critical data.
-Microsoft SQL databases could hold important business data like sales records or personnel information.
+Microsoft SQL and Azure SQL databases could hold important business data like sales records or personnel information.
 They could also store authentication data that helps manage access to your company’s applications.
 Or, they could contain essential data that populates your websites or allows you to accept data from end-users through Web-based forms.

 Given the central role that Microsoft SQL databases play in an array of workflows, it’s crucial to be able to monitor Microsoft SQL to ensure that your databases are available to the applications that need them.
 You want to be certain, too, that the databases are performing adequately, and that you avoid situations where they fail to respond quickly enough to queries.
 Data corruption is always a risk with any type of database, which makes it important to monitor Microsoft SQL for signs of damage to your data.